 6 | Sainte Chapelle

 The stained glass windows of the Sainte Chapelle Church are the backdrop for some incredible photographs and, on a sunny day, the colours in the church are a kaleidoscope of purples and red.
+Make sure to purchase your Sainte-Chapelle tickets prior to visiting as it will save you a lot of time in the ticket queue.

 7 | Sacre Coeur